turbot/steampipe-plugin-aws/docs/tables/aws_sagemaker_notebook_instance.md

   notebook_instance_status
 from
   aws_sagemaker_notebook_instance;
 ```

-### List notebook instances with unecrypted data on the ML storage volume
+### List notebook instances that do not have encryption at rest enabled

 ```sql
 select